 Each Sentence Correction (from the Verbal section of the GMAT syllabus) question contains a sentence, all or part of which are underlined, followed by five options of phrasing the underlined segment.
 You are required to select the best option that provides the most effective sentence by paying attention to grammar, word choice, and sentence construction.
 The questions can be tricky, as these grammatical mistakes may not be very apparent.
 However, you can ace this section by brushing up on basic grammar topics.

 Knowing the commonly asked grammar topics often helps you prepare accordingly for the test.
 Hence, we’ve created a list of GMAT grammar topics and rules that you need to know to answer the sentence correction questions.

 - Subject-verb Agreement

-The sentence correction section often includes questions of subject-verb agreement.
+The sentence correction section of GMAT English Grammar often includes questions of subject-verb agreement.
 These questions usually have long sentences, where the main subject and the verb are separated by too many words or clauses.
 You have to identify the subject of each sentence and make sure the sentence is correct by checking if the subject agrees with its verb.

 According to the subject-verb agreement rule in English grammar, a singular subject must accompany a singular verb, and a plural subject must accompany a verb in the plural form.
 Hence, to pick the correct answer, you must first identify whether the subject in question is singular or plural.
 Then based on that, check whether the verb aligns with the subject in the sentence.
 Once you have identified the error, go on to select the best answer to replace the wrong segment from the options given.